ABBO News

 The U.S. National Retail Federation, which is chaired by Walmart’s top U.S. executive, John Furner, said in October that holiday spending in the last two months of the year was expected to grow by only 2.5-3.5% versus last year, the slowest rate of growth since 2018 when holiday sales rose 1.8%.
 U.S. retailers are also expected to hire fewer seasonal workers during the holiday months than last year.

-Retailers typically order Christmas imports several months in advance and they arrive in the United States throughout the year.
+Retailers typically order Christmas imports several months in advance and they arrive in the United States through the year.

 Major retailers including Walmart (NYSE: WMT) want to avoid being stuck with excess merchandise as happened during the two most recent holiday periods.
 Having too much inventory is an extremely costly scenario that is perceived as bad news by investors in retail companies.